-Last but not least, the Olympus PEN-F loaded with advanced features that will make every professional photographer feel good about their decision, it’s one of the best professional mirrorless cameras available in the market.
+Last but not least, the Olympus PEN-F loaded with advanced features that will make every professional photographer feel good about their decision, it’s one of the best mirrorless cameras for beginner available in the market.

-However, do keep in mind that in order to obtain this best mirrorless camera, you’d have to spend a good amount of money, and in addition to that, the menus on this camera aren’t something you can easily navigate as they require a great amount of navigation.
+However, do keep in mind that in order to obtain this best mirrorless camera under $1000, you’d have to spend a good amount of money, and in addition to that, the menus on this camera aren’t something you can easily navigate as they require a great amount of navigation.

 9. Sony Alpha a6300